E-MAIL Tony@lathes.co.uk

 Atlas 9, 10 & 12-inch Lathes Atlas Miller Atlas Shaper

-The tailstock could be adjusted to set over for taper turning, was solidly built and, happily, used a proper compression fitting to lock the 3/4" diameter spindle.
+Able to be set over for taper turning, the tailstock was solidly built and, happily, used a proper compression fitting to lock the 3/4" diameter spindle.
 The travel however was only 1.25 inches and the Morse taper a No. 1 - these (together with the very short cross slide) being the only serious specification failures in an otherwise well-designed little lathe sold at a price affordable by the amateur machinist.
 On its introduction the lathe was painted in a traditional machine-tool grey but at some unknown point, before production ceased in 1980, this was changed to a bright blue.

 The outboard drive system as fitted to the late model Atlas 6" lathe.
 Instead of engineering a system whereby the motor could be moved to release the belt tension (when a change of speed was required) a simple adjustable jockey pulley was fitted above the belt run.